Bug report #21409

 But the system as it is currently designed freezes all parameters in the QGIS.INI if only one change is made by a user.
 Any later changes to the default settings in the global_settings are then no longer taken into account, except for the addition of new variables.

-#6 Updated by Alain FERRATON over 1 year ago
+#6 Updated by Alain FERRATON almost 2 years ago

 The example I am confronted with is the following:

 we add in global_settings a path to a plugin directory:

 if the user adds a variable to describe a service name for its layout.
 All variables, including QGIS_PLUGINPATH are written in QGIS.INI